 Patients with stage IIIB or IIIC inflammatory breast cancer are generally treated with chemotherapy to reduce the tumor.
 In some cases, treatment may include targeted therapy or hormone therapy.
 Surgery is then performed to remove the breast and nearby lymph nodes, followed by radiation therapy and possibly additional chemotherapy.
 If cancer has advanced to stage IV (when cancer has spread to other parts of the body, called metastatic breast cancer), treatment may include a combination of chemotherapy, targeted therapy and hormonal therapy.

-Scripps MD Anderson develops personalized cancer treatment plans from a full array of proven, evidence-based procedures and therapies.
+Scripps develops personalized cancer treatment plans from a full array of proven, evidence-based procedures and therapies.

-Scripps MD Anderson’s multidisciplinary teams of experienced cancer specialists, nurses and other health professionals customize every patient’s breast cancer treatment plan to reflect not only her medical needs, but her personal and lifestyle needs as well.
+Scripps Cancer Center's multidisciplinary teams of experienced cancer specialists, nurses and other health professionals customize every patient’s breast cancer treatment plan to reflect not only her medical needs, but her personal and lifestyle needs as well.
 Additionally, our specially trained nurse navigators coordinate complex cases to provide support and guide patients through their treatment with expertise and compassion.

-Scripps MD Anderson offers patients access to some of the nation’s most advanced cancer treatments, including evidence-based treatment protocols and landmark clinical trials.
+Scripps offers patients access to some of the nation’s most advanced cancer treatments, including evidence-based treatment protocols and landmark clinical trials.
 For more on our approach to treating breast cancer, visit our Why Scripps section.

 Scripps cares for women at cancer treatment locations throughout San Diego County.
 In addition to five hospital campuses and numerous outpatient clinics, patients have access to dedicated breast cancer care centers in La Jolla, Torrey Pines and San Diego; state-of-the-art radiation therapy centers in La Jolla, Encinitas and Vista; and outpatient chemotherapy infusion centers across the region.

 Learn more about our gamut of cancer care locations in Southern California and the services offered at each.